bmn/livesplit_asl_mgs2/README.md

 Bug reports are welcomed so they can be stamped out, as is discussion of locations you would like to be able to split (or not split) that are not currently made available.

 # Right now...
-* A small amount of split logic is untested, and it's missing some split options that some players may want to set
 * Instant split mode does not respect your settings for boss areas, so if enabled it will always split for all bosses (except Guard Rush)
 * In Boss Survival, instant split mode does not function for Olga, Guard Rush and Tengus (those splits will appear when the next battle begins), and in regular split mode there is no split after Solidus.
 It's recommended to use instant split mode.
 * The ARMSTREN ASL Var Viewer variable only works for Raiden